 Pixlr Editor is a very robustly-featured free online photo editor that reminds me of Photoshop.
 It has layers, the capability to work on multiple photos at once, built-in trendy photography effects like Mimic HDR, Infared, and Tilt shift, the ability to directly save your photos onto Flickr, Facebook, Picasa, useful tools similar to Photoshop like the Magic Wand tool, and more!
-It’s fast and responsive, which is remarkable given the intricacy and amount of features this photo editing software has (at least on Google Chrome, the browser I used to test these online photo editors).
+It’s fast and responsive, which is remarkable given the intricacy and amount of features this free photo editing software has (at least on Google Chrome, the browser I used to test these online photo editors).

 For most of us, Pixlr is the only online photo editor we’ll need.

-Photoshop Express Editor is a free online photo editor free to the user, provided by Adobe.
+Photoshop Express Editor is an easy online photo editor free to the user, provided by Adobe.
 Don’t expect the same features and user interface that its big brother, Adobe Photoshop, has — it’s not an online version of Photoshop.
 Photoshop Express Editor is just a fun and easy online photo editor for basic photo fixes.

-Photoshop Express Editor has features that you’ve come to expect from a photo editor such as cropping, resizing, red-eye, exposure and color correction, and a handful of charming photo effects like Crystalize and Pop Color.
+Photoshop Express Editor has features that you’ve come to expect from a free online photo editor such as cropping, resizing, red-eye, exposure and color correction, and a handful of charming photo effects like Crystalize and Pop Color.

 The web app is speedy — it really feels like desktop software when you’re using it.
-What’s a deal-breaker for me — which might not be a big deal for you — is the lack of keyboard shortcuts (like the Ctrl+V shortcut for Undo, which I use a lot when experimenting with photo edits).
+What’s a deal-breaker for me — which might not be a big deal for you — is the lack of keyboard shortcuts (like the Ctrl+Z shortcut for Undo, which I use a lot when experimenting with photo edits).
 Keyboard shortcuts affect my workflow significantly when I’m using creative software.

 iPiccy is a free online photo editor that’s easy and intuitive to use.
 You can use it to make simple photo corrections, such as adjusting your photo’s exposure and sharpening it if it’s too blurry. iPiccy also has a bevy of interesting photo effects and filters, like Emboss and Sepia, for you to employ onto your photos.